Backpacking New Zealand: My overview!

 If you are on a working holiday visa, it’s still quite hard as unlike Australia where you can earn higher wages, New Zealand pays less but costs around the same as Australia.
 I wont lie, saving money in New Zealand is a hard task unless you go off to work on a dairy farm away from civilization.

-However, don’t let this put you off, tough days come and go, and there are ways to save money as I proved to myself when I ended up saving for my trip to South East Asia; it just means you have to live on the breadline and cut down on everything.
+However, don’t let this put you off.
+Tough days come and go, and there are ways to save money as I proved to myself when I ended up saving for my trip to South East Asia.
+It just means you have to live further on the bread line and cut down on needless spending.

 Depending on what time of year you’re in New Zealand will depend on what you’re doing.
 Activities are in general quite expensive and most of your budget will be go on them.
 If you’re there during the winter and looking to ski or snowboard mountain passes are quite expensive, trips up the glaciers, sky dives, tours around the Milford sounds will put a dent in your budget.
 However with New Zealand’s incredible terrain and landscape, you don’t have to pay to enjoy yourself; go on hikes and free tours, see what hostels have organised.